chy1011/project_iac/README.md

 ## To-do List
 - [x] Install terraform and document the step down
 - [x] Write a terraform script to deploy AWS instances
-- [x] Install ansible on my WSL Node
-- [x] Configure ansible to remotely managed the AWS instances
+- [x] Install and configure ansible to remotely managed the AWS instances
 - [x] Write a playbook to configure and install kubernetes cluster for both instancse (1x Master, 1x Worker)
 - [ ] Containerize both flask application and PostgresSQl, either saved the image locally or publish to dockerhub
       - Writing a flask application with CRUD capability will require a database, planing to use PostgreSQL for this.